ChrisTian206/Local_Knowledge_Agentic_RAG_LLM/README.md

-# Local Knowledge Agentic RAG with LLM
+# Local Knowledge LLM & Agentic RAG

 This repository demonstrates an Agentic Retrieval-Augmented Generation (RAG) system using a local Language Model (LLM).
 The system leverages LangChain, a powerful tool for building LLM applications, along with various other libraries to load, process, and retrieve information from PDFs.